nicholas-long/environment/zet/20230905015059/README.md

 - created a new plain version for normal vim bindings. i guess i'm assuming that if you have vim instead of nvim then you want less bindings or lightweight set of useful hotkeys?
   - `plainvimconfig.vim`
   - [ ] one potential issue is that normal vim (not neovim) seems to mess up the terminal when lauched with multiple files with xfer
+    - i think this is related to the error message about vim not being launched from a terminal. it works if you launch it from the command line with `-p`.
 > Vim's user-specific configuration file is located in the home directory: `~/.vimrc`, and Vim files of current user are located inside ~/.vim/ .
 The global configuration file is located at /etc/vimrc .Jul 29, 2023
 - created script to install `zet/20230905015059/install-vim-config`
 - i like having space q to quit while working in zkvr